PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 transposes before snapshotting; operator rewires and boundary-transpose removal update the differential index directly.

+The terminal hard-activation recovery and its immediately following optional generic Transpose cleanup share one lazy `ModelIRPassStateScope`.
+The hard runner keeps its exact late configuration: HardSwish is disabled, both HardSigmoid variants are enabled, and their order is reversed.
+When generic layout optimization is disabled, the hard-activation runner still executes by itself as before; when enabled, the Transpose runner reuses the already-built graph index and layout state.
+The scope begins after the raw HardSwish/SE/HardSigmoid rewrite and ends before the raw pre-Concat rewrite, so no unindexed legacy mutation can invalidate the shared state.

 Pad layout ownership is centralized in `passes/pad_layout.py`.
 In addition to repairing a proven channel-last input/channel-first Pad mismatch, the module owns direct inverse-transpose Pad folding and the guarded unary-to-Pad tail